Doñana National Park

 The Parque Nacional de Doñana is a vast area of coastal beaches, sand dunes, forests and freshwater marshes on the west bank of the mighty Rio Guadalquivir.
 It is the most important wetland in Spain and one of Western Europe’s prime birdwatching locations.
 It is also poorly mapped and bisected by tracks that are known only to locals with sparse habitation and villages over 20 kilometres apart.
-It is a fascinating place for a day out, particularly in the autumn.
+It is a fascinating place for a day out, particularly in the spring and autumn.

 Its statistics confound the brain.
 The central national park covers an area of 54,252 hectares.
 This area is only accessible if you pay for an official guided tour that, quite frankly, takes four hours to whisk you round, allowing little time to appreciate the birds and animals found there.
 The ‘buffer zone’ surrounding the national park consists of 84,200 hectares of natural park and agricultural land with a further 1,362 hectares on the east bank of the river round the Isla Menor.
 This area is open to the public.
 Properly known as the Marismas de Guadalquivir the national and natural parks are home to 378 species of birds, together numbering over 8 million, of which 136 breed regularly, augmented by a further 1,200,000 birds that overwinter.
 Mammals are represented by the almost extinct pardel lynx, red and fallow deer, wild boar, mongoose, otters and many others.
 There are 21 recorded species of reptile and 11 amphibians including the rare spur-thighed tortoise.
 The flora list is similarly extensive.